 By the turn of the century, African Americans did find sports success in some disciplines.
 But in the sport of wrestling, another 80 years would pass before a black athlete stood atop the podium in Seoul with the gleaming gold medal around his neck.
 It wasn’t until 1949 that a black athlete is known to have wrestled in the NCAA championships.

-Ken Moore and Houston Antwine of SIU-Carbondale win an NAIA championship.
+Ken Moore and Houston Antwine of SIU-Carbondale become first African-Americans to win NAIA championships.

 Hallow Wilson wins first AAU championship at heavyweight in Greco-Roman.